 Within this planning area, the best agricultural lands occur on the alluvium along the Nehalem River.
 Most of the agricultural lands are used for pasture and generally not suited for most types of development due to the floodplain or high groundwater.
 Throughout this part of the County farmers have had continual problems with elk and deer eating food supply for their livestock.
-The entire Elsie-Jewell Planning Area is considered Major Big or Peripheral Big Game Habitat.
-The need to coexist with wildlife can create issues when elk, deer and other birds and animals compete for resources needed to supply livestock feed.
 Policies pertaining to forest and agricultural lands can be found in Goal 3 of the Countywide Plan Element of the Comprehensive Plan.